-Computer Science is present in all major advances in many application domains.
-New ways sciences can interact, in several levels and scales, are mediated by Information Technology, which represents a symbiosis between Computer Science and different application domains.
-Indeed, many of the great recent scientific discoveries are the result of interdisciplinary teams in which computer scientists are involved.
-Computing permeates many areas in its many forms of scientific investigation, such as simulation, modeling, monitoring and measurement.
-It can be said that Computer Science revolutionized scientific research, and is nowadays recognized as its third pillar, along with theory and experimentation.
+Computing is present in the main advances in all areas of knowledge.
+New forms of interaction between sciences, at various levels and scales, are mediated by Information Technology, which is the symbiosis of Computer Science with different domains of knowledge.
+In fact, many of the great recent scientific discoveries are the result of the work of multidisciplinary teams that involve computer scientists.
+Computing permeates many other areas in its various forms of scientific research, such as simulation, modeling, monitoring and measurement.
+It can be said that Computing revolutionized scientific research, being today recognized as the “third pillar” to support research, along with the pillars of theory and experimentation.

-In a highly multidisciplinary environment, with applications in a plethora of different areas, a great challenge emerges, of identifying the fundamental principles, methods and techniques for data managing data, processes and systems.
+In a highly multidisciplinary environment with applications in such different areas, the great challenge emerges when solutions are proposed for problems applied to such diverse areas.
+This is to identify the fundamental principles, methods and techniques for the management of data, processes and systems.